Get Membership

 Treasurer

-Dr. Dawadi is a General Practitioner currently working at CIWEC Hospital and Travel Medicine Center.
-He completed his entire medical training including a residency program in General practice and Emergency Medicine from the Institute of Medicine, Tribhuvan University in Kathmandu, Nepal.
-His special interests lie in travel medicine, sports medicine, expedition medicine, and high-altitude medicine.
-He completed his Diploma in Mountain Medicine in Nepal in 2014 and currently serves as a faculty in this course.
-He has worked as a volunteer doctor for Everest ER, a tent aid post at the Everest Base Camp in 2018.
-He has also worked as an expedition doctor on Lobuche East and Kilimanjaro as well as for multiple high-altitude trail races including the Manaslu and Mustang trail races.
-His work at CIWEC provides him a unique position to be able to practice travel health issues including but not limited to high altitude travel.
-He has been a speaker and presenter at various national and international conferences including the ISMM World Congress on Mountain Medicine 2018, 2021 as well as the World Extreme Medicine Conference 2021.
+I am a general practitioner currently working at CIWEC Hospital and Travel Medicine Center.
+I completed my entire medical training, including a residency program in General Practice and Emergency Medicine, from the Institute of Medicine, Tribhuvan University in Kathmandu, Nepal.
+I have a special interest in travel medicine, sports medicine, expedition medicine, and high-altitude medicine.
+I completed the Diploma in Mountain Medicine in Nepal in 2014 and currently serve as a faculty member in the same course.
+Since my first year of medical school, I have been a member of the Mountain Medicine Society of Nepal, initially participating in the Journal Clubs.
+Over the years, I have had the privilege of working as a volunteer doctor for Everest ER, a tent aid post at the Everest Base Camp during the spring climbing season of 2018.
+Additionally, I have worked as an expedition doctor on Lobuche East, Kilimanjaro, and for multiple high-altitude trail races, including the Manaslu and Mustang Trail races.
+My work at CIWEC places me in a unique position to practice travel health issues, including those related to high-altitude travel.
+I have had the pleasure of presenting at several national and international conferences, including the ISMM World Congress on Mountain Medicine (2018, 2021) and the World Extreme Medicine Conference (2021).
+Furthermore, I have contributed to publications in international peer-reviewed journals.

 Joint Secretary